Nutrition (NUTR)

 3.0 hours lecture

 Investigates the effects of nutrition and various dietary regimens on athletic performance, physical fitness and general health.
 Compares the physiological effects of optimal nutrition vs. inadequate nutrition for the general population as well as athletes.
 Cultural, sociological and psychological influences will be examined.
-Discussion of "fads" and dietary supplements is included.
-(CSU, CSU GE)
+Discussion of fads and dietary supplements is included.
+(CSU) (AA/AS-4,7A)

 NUTR-255